Chaser324/soundcloud-unity/README.md

 # SoundCloud-Unity
-> A wrapper of the SoundCloud API for use in Unity projects.
+> A wrapper of the SoundCloud® API for use in Unity projects.

 **STATUS: NOT READY.
 Don't try to use this yet.
 It doesn't work.**

+* Windows, OSX, Linux.
+Basic data retrieval should work anywhere.
+Full functionality on iOS/Android possible but not currently implemented.
+Unsure about the potential of full functionality on other platforms (PS4, Xbox One, etc.) - would likely require a change to the way the audio transcoding works.

 ## Using SoundCloud-Unity